-Location-wise, Hotel Fortina is steps away from Sliema’s huge shopping plaza.
-Plus, the ferry to Valletta is only a 5-minute walk away.
+The Hotel Fortina is just steps away from Sliema’s huge shopping centre.
+Plus, the ferry to Valletta is only a five-minute walk away.

 - Official Rating

 - Fantastic value for money

 - Wide range of destinations